chiknas/SwanCloudServerDeploy/README.md

 ## DockerhubWebhook

 Python mini server which exposes an endpoint for POST requests on `/8e6fe373-c129-4ecf-97d9-95e36e8b1eac/trigger/call`.
 This will trigger a server refresh using the `swan-cloud-server-deploy.sh` file.
+If `emailsdetails.json` is setup it will also send notification emails on the list of `receivers` when a refresh is triggered.

 ### Usage